jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="getField" %}

+If a field consists of multiple radio buttons or checkboxes, `getField()` returns the first element.
+If you need to select all of the elements, you can use the `name` of the element to find the group:

+{% highlight javascript %}
+document.getElementsByName(getField('favorite_fruit').name)
+{% endhighlight %}

 You can also access this function under the name `daGetField()`, which can be useful if you are embedding **docassemble** and there is a name conflict.